puppetlabs/pdksync/README.md

 - puppetlabs-mysql
 ```

 To add a module, add it to the list.
 To remove a module, remove it from the list.
-If you wish to specify a managed modules file outside of the repo, use the `managed_modules` property in your configuration file to specify the path.
+If you wish to specify a custom managed modules file, use the `managed_modules` property in your configuration file to specify the path to the file.

 ### Migrating from modulesync to pdksync
 --------